Your gift truly has the power to make us grow!

 Volunteers!
 The future of the garden is dependent on increasing the number of volunteers.
 In the past ten years, we have cut our staff by half due to economic constraints.
 We need volunteers who love roses, daylilies or irises to help maintain our collections.
 We need youth groups, scouting groups, and community organizations to volunteer their time maintaining specific areas of the garden.
 There are many volunteer opportunities: working in the gift shop, helping with the education program, driving cart tours, or running the trains.
 If you have as little as 4 hours a week, we can use your help.
 More volunteer information and application form

 Donors!
 Our earned income makes up about 1/3 of the revenue needed to maintain the gardens.
 The other 2/3's must come from donors—individuals, community groups, foundations, and grants.
 If you are interested in seeing the garden continue to thrive, please consider donating.
 Donations may be designated to a particular project, or an area of the garden may be named in honor of a loved one.
 You may donate directly to the education fund.
 Purchase a bench or a tree to honor a milestone birthday or the birth of a new grandbaby.
-Jump to the donate button on this page to make a donation.

 In closing, I ask that you consider donating your time or financial resources to the gardens.
 Purchase a membership and become part of the Clark Gardens family.
 We need your support.
 Our long-term financial sustainability depends on it.